JuliaStochOpt/StochDynamicProgramming.jl/doc/sddp_api.rst

 We detail here the interface with:

-- the object `SPModel` that stores the implementation of the stochastic problem,
+- the object `SPModel` that stores the dynamics, constraints and costs of the stochastic system,
-- the SDDP solver `SDDPparameters`.
+- the parameter of the SDDP algorithm `SDDPparameters`.

 LinearSPModel